IGNF/FLAIR-1/README.md

 A toy dataset (reduced size) is available to check that your installation and the information in the configuration file are correct.

+<em>Note: </em> A notebook is available in the legacy-torch branch (which uses different libraries versions and structure) that was used during the challenge.

 <br>

 ## Leaderboard